joemoose/psiops/docs/stress.md

 - Being plunged into total darkness in hostile territory
 - Seeing or interacting with supernatural or horrifying creatures, events, and locations

- Each occurrence can add 1 stress point to your total, at the GM's discretion.
+ Each occurrence adds 1 stress point to your total at the GM's discretion.

 ## Reducing Stress